imrushi/imrushi.github.io/content/posts/create-github-action.md

 ---

-While I was doing research on how to create my own or custom GitHub actions, I started with the GitHub [documentation](https://docs.github.com/en/actions/creating-actions) for creating a GitHub action.
-Documentation was straight-forward; there were a few steps, but there are three ways to create GitHub Actions:
+While I was researching on how to create my own or custom GitHub actions, I started with the GitHub [documentation](https://docs.github.com/en/actions/creating-actions) - it was straight-forward; there were a few steps, but there are three ways to create GitHub Actions:

 - **_Docker container action_**: